My name is Roger Chamberlain and I’m a candidate for the Minnesota State Senate, District 38.

 We also live in fear of a government that was supposed to protect our rights.
 From draconian forfeiture laws to the privacy of our own DNA, phone conversations, and license plate data, politicians and the ruling class constantly attempt to expand the authority of government to search and seize our property and private information.
 Average citizens are subject to fines, civil penalties, losing their jobs or businesses for not complying with arbitrary restrictions on speech or religious practice.

 We must remember the “American Idea” - the power of making our own choices in life.
-To give up choice and control of our decisions, whether its healthcare, education, etc, is dependency and not freedom and will lead to a less diverse, unique and dynamic nation; that to truly know happiness and success, you must first know failure.
-Happiness is a product of internal desire and attitude and no amount money and no government program can replace that.
+To give up choice and control of our decisions, whether its healthcare, education or any other area is dependency and not freedom and will lead to a less diverse, unique and dynamic nation.

 Things can be different.
 It starts with a change of attitude.
 America is one, we will not always agree, but we stick together and help each other.
 We must regain our confidence; reclaim control of our individual lives, our rights, to believe in ourselves, and remember again what it means, and what it takes, to be optimists and dreamers; what it means to be Americans.
 Let’s begin by recommitting to empower people not government.